 First of all, congratulations on your son’s engagement!
 This is such an exciting time and your sensitivity to the bride’s opinion on the color of your dress is commending.

-Really, the idea of “no black” at a wedding is just old-fashioned.
-Black is very much accepted these days and has actually become popular in the past few years.
-But the biggest point you brought up is that you asked the bride her opinion in the matter.
+I think the most important point you brought up is that you asked the bride her opinion in the matter.
 Since she has “totally approved” as you mention, then you should put your mind at ease.
 If she is supportive of the idea and this is the dress you feel comfortable in, then you should not worry about other opinions.

 However, that being said, I want to remind you that you are going to want to look your prettiest that day as well.
 I am curious what colors look best on you?